Hello Forex traders,

 2) Boomerang = bounce trade

 A bounce scenario could mean that price is either making a small retracement, big retracement or reversal.
-In case of a small retracement, price might still break through the support and resistance a little way later.
+In the case of a small retracement, the price might still break through the support and resistance a little way later.
 Big tops and bottoms and Fibonacci levels are usually not broken without at least some “respect” for these levels (price will not go through the level without stopping).

 A bounce trade can be entered via various methods.